BenChampion/realworldocaml-book/book/runtime-memory-layout/README.md

 machine proof of correctness to accompany your use of `Obj`, stay away from it except for debugging!
 :::

-Due to this encoding, there is a limit around 240 variants with parameters that applies to each type definition, but the only limit on the number of variants without parameters is the size of the native integer (either 31 or 63 bits).
-This limit arises because of the size of the tag byte, and that some of the high-numbered tags are reserved.

 ## Polymorphic Variants {#polymorphic-variants-1}